ARGOeu/argodoc/content/guides/compute.md

 ##### Compute engine's additional input: topology, profiles, factors

-This core metric data set is processed and transformed with aditional information provided by the argo-connector components.
+This core metric data set is processed and transformed with additional information provided by the argo-connector components.
 Additional information includes topology, grouping of services, weight factors, lists relevant metrics to be considered, etc. This information is provided per-tenant/per-job in the following path
 `/var/lib/ar-sync/{tenant-name}/{job-name}`

 for e.g. for tenant-name=T1 and job-name=JobA the correct path with the sync files is as follows